Parmesan Artichoke Chicken Salad

 Cut the larger pieces in half before shredding with two forks.

 Green onions are one of my favorite ingredients in this chicken salad.
-It is perfect with the Parmesan cheese and artichokes but not everyone loves it so I would always ask my catering customers if they preferred their chicken salad with or without it.
+It is perfect with the Parmesan cheese and artichokes but not everyone loves it.
+I would always ask my catering customers if they preferred their chicken salad with or without it.

 How much mayonnaise to us is another personal preference.
 I use 1 cup mayonnaise because it is always just a little less creamy the next day and I always made it the day before when catering because the flavors blend and develop better overnight so I start with a little more on the front end.
-If you prefer it a little less creamy, start with 3/4 cup and add a little more as you stir, if you like.
+If you prefer it a little less creamy, start with 3/4 cup and add a little more as you stir.

 Again, there are so many add-ins you can stir in the basic recipe of chicken, mayo, salt and pepper- pecans, almonds, apples, dried cranberries, raisins, capers, mustard, garlic, Vidalia onions, and even BBQ sauce!